api-platform/docs/core/upgrade-guide.md

 This means that all the legacy services will still work just as they used to work in 2.6 (for example `PropertyMetadataFactoryInterface` or `ResourceMetadataFactoryInterface`).
 When updating we advise to first resolve the deprecations then to set this flag to `false` to use the new metadata system.

+When `metadata_backward_compatibility_layer` is set to `false`:
+- there's still a bridge with the legacy `ApiPlatform\Core\Annotation\ApiResource` and old metadata will still work
+- the deprecated symfony services will have their interface changed (for example `ApiPlatform\Core\Api\IriConverterInterface` will be `ApiPlatform\Api\IriConverterInterface`) and it may break your dependency injection.
+- the new metadata system is available `ApiPlatform\Metadata\ApiResource`

 ### SearchFilter